Findwise/Hydra/README.md

 #### Download Hydra

 You can find the latest released build on [the download page](http://findwise.github.io/Hydra/#downloads).
 The main executable is called Hydra Core.
+See the section "Setting up a pipeline" in this readme for how to get started.

 #### Building Hydra